Traffic Filtering: The ABCs of Network Visibility

 Traffic filtering can be one of the most complex operations performed on any NPB.
 So it is critical to know what to look for when evaluating these tools.
 Below are some important NPB traffic filtering selection criteria.

 - Layer 7 Application Filtering – Being able to easily route application flows is critical for network visibility and security.
 Many NPBs only route traffic on Layer 2-4 protocols.
-Consider an NPB with deep packet inspection and application intelligence that can filter each application flow or even make RegEx filtering simple.
+Consider an NPB with intelligence that can classify and filter applications and even make RegEx filtering simple.

 - Operational Ease of Use – Configuring traffic filters can be extremely complex.
 Consider a NPB that automates the entire traffic filtering process, which eliminates all that complexity.
 Do not get forced into a solution that requires your team to manually deal with the traffic filtering complexity.